MaicholD95/TILLMore-CDC/README.md

 If you use this dataset in your research, please cite the following publication:

 **Maichol Dadi, Alessandra Lumini, Annalisa Franco, Giuseppe Sangiorgi, Silvio Salvi**.
 RootTracer: An Intuitive Solution for Root Image Annotation.

+## Paper
+The "RootTracer: An Intuitive Solution for Root Image Annotation" paper has been submitted to Smart Agricultural Technology.

 ## Contact